afiqiqmal/parcel-track/README.md

 It is simple wrapper class written in php to fetch posts from certain Malaysian Parcel Data

-* Currently just only POSTLAJU
+* Currently just only POSTLAJU, GDEX

 Tested in PHP 7.1